 Announcements

-The May edition of the Company Dispatch is available here.
+The latest edition of the ACWS newsletter is available by clicking

-The ACWS is the largest and safest Civil War reenacting associations in Southern California, boasting an annual membership, by year-end, of about 800 re-enactors.
-We are a family oriented, nonprofit, organization dedicated to educating the public through both military and civilian impression.
+The ACWS is the largest and safest Civil War reenacting associations in Southern California, boasting an annual membership, by year-end, of about 400 plus re-enactors and civilians.
+We are a family oriented organization dedicated to educating the public through both military and civilian impression.
 In addition to our military and civilian impressions, we have re-enactors who portray Abraham Lincoln, Mary Todd Lincoln, General and Mrs. Ulysses S. Grant, and General Robert E. Lee.

 The ACWS Civilian Corps is one of the finest organizations on the West Coast.
 Our town of "Remembrance" is inhabited by civilian reenactors and their households and townspeople displaying period crafts and trades.
 Our events at reenactments include a fashion show, a civilian tea, programs for children, a cadet corps, a young ladies finishing school, a brass band, a fully operational field hospital, church services, and much more.
 Each Saturday evening at an event we have a dance with the Occasional Strings playing and Tom Atkins calling the dance.
 At one event each year we even have a period base ball game.